OWOX/BigQuery-integrations/ftp/README.md

 # Google BigQuery Integration with FTP - servers

+This documentation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/ftp/README_RU.md).

 ## About this script

 The **ftp-bq-integration** module lets you automatically upload data from the regularly updated file on an FTP server to Google BigQuery using Google Cloud Functions.

-This documantation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/ftp/README_RU.md).

 ## How it works